quantaosun/NAMD-MD/README.md

 # NAMD-MD

+NAMD-MD.ipynb is up to date to July 2023

 # Reminder
-You can finish all the process in google colab, the difference to a local procedure would be you need run some command in terminal.
-Another reminder is you should remove the duplicated chain before dive into topology generation.
+You can finish all the processes in google colab, the difference to a local procedure would be you need to run some commands in the terminal.
+Another reminder is you should remove the duplicated chain before diving into topology generation.
 ![image](https://user-images.githubusercontent.com/75652473/172390288-d567c9d3-a7a0-4b2e-9d37-87507f43c1b5.png)